Florida airport shooting suspect to appear in federal court

 Executions have been on hold in Florida since the U.S. Supreme Court struck down the state's death penalty laws a year ago.
 The Florida Supreme Court overturned a rewritten version in October.

-Six people had gunshot wounds from the attack, and about three dozen suffered minor injuries in the chaos as passengers and airport workers fled the gunfire.
+Six people were wounded in Friday's attack, and about three dozen suffered minor injuries in the chaos as passengers and airport workers fled the gunfire.

 Authorities say Santiago arrived on a connecting flight from Alaska and retrieved a 9mm semi-automatic handgun from his checked luggage before loading it in a bathroom.